manttra/gameService/README.md

-# gameService
-Stone Paper Scissors game
+# Game service to play the game of Stone Paper Scissors game